Mexico and the U.S. Announce Plans to Resolve Labor Complaint

 The economic relationship between the U.S. and Mexico is tight-knit and often complicated.
 Many American companies, including automakers like GM, have offshore production facilities that have faced issues around fair wages and labor rights.

 A complaint about a skewed union vote at a GM plant in Silao, Mexico, has led to cooperation between the two countries to ensure that an upcoming revote is fair.
-Labor rights violations are a continuing problem in the auto industry

 An important union vote in Mexico